-Luxury watches have always held a special place rap/hip-hop artists, and while the technology behind mechanical watches is arguably more outdated than ever before, traditionally crafted, high-end mechanical watches have never had a greater or more cherished presence in contemporary popular culture.
+Luxury watches have always held a special place rap/hip-hop artists, and while the technology behind mechanical watches is arguably more outdated than ever before, traditionally crafted, high-end mechanical watches, like Rolex for example, have never had a greater or more cherished presence in contemporary popular culture.

 Throughout the world, watches are often viewed as displays of wealth and personal accomplishment, and this is frequently reflected in the seemingly illogical pricing of luxury timepieces, where stainless steel sport watches can sell for more than gold dress watches, and it is not at all uncommon for a non-descript, pre-owned watch to sell for far more than the price of a brand-new, European luxury automobile.